List of international prime ministerial trips made by Shehbaz Sharif

 The following is a list of international prime ministerial trips made by Shehbaz Sharif during his first term as the Prime Minister of Pakistan from April 2022 to August 2023 and his second term from March 2024 to present.

-Summary of international trips
+A total of had been spent on Prime Minister Shehbaz Sharif and his accompanying delegations’ foreign trips in the nine months of FY22-FY23.

+First prime ministerial term

-In his first and second term in office, Shehbaz Sharif made 56 foreign trips to 20 countries since his premiership began on 11 April 2022.
+In his first term in office, Sharif made 24 foreign trips to 14 countries from 10 April, 2022, to 14 August, 2023.

 The number of visits per country where Prime Minister Sharif travelled are: